Lesson

 In Class

-1. Screen this introductory video about plastic pollution.
-Read the content shown below the video together as a class.
+1. Screen this 6-minute introductory video about plastic pollution.
+Together as a class, read the content shown below the video.

 • What have you learned from sources like the news media, and social media, or friends and family about plastics?
 Is the source trust-worthy?